Last updated at 3:40, 21 Oct 2014 Uploaded at 20:24, 5 Jul 2013

 have experience merging plugin files.

-corrupted data that TES5Edit can't read, resulting in CTDs.
+TES5Edit can't read, resulting in CTDs.

 Q: Will this make my game explode?